billyshin/Reverse_wav_file/README.md

-A python program that can play .wav file backwards.
+A python program that can play .wav file backwards using pyaudio.